neslok/SecBootcamp101/security_basics/security_basics.rst

     .. figure:: images/3.png

 #.
-Launch PuTTY
+Launch PuTTY.

 #.
-Enter the IP address of your CVM (from the lab information sheet)
+Enter the IP address of your CVM (from the lab information sheet).

 #.
 Accept the security alert.